The Impacts of Road Salts on Freshwater Ecosystems

 Audience: General public

 Road salts are not commonly thought of as a pollutant, but when they are washed into our freshwater ecosystems, the increased salinity ultimately leads to less healthy ecosystems that are biased towards salt-tolerant species.
-This animation aims to inform the general audience about the impact of road salts on freshwater ecosystems.
+This educational animation aims to inform the general audience about the impact of road salts on freshwater ecosystems.
 Then, it aims to encourage pro-environmental behaviour by cultivating appreciation and empathy for freshwater ecosystems and their denizens, encouraging hope and self-efficacy instead of fear, and presenting concrete individual and collective solutions.

 Process Work